DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Additional Numerical Results

+We conduct another practical experiment and consider training a LeNet-5 neural network which has $d=60850$ parameters.
+The dataset contains $m=805263$ samples of $28 \times 28$ hand-written character images, each belongs to one of the 62 classes.
+The samples are partitioned into $n=36$ agents (of ring topology) according to the groups specified in \citep{caldas2019leaf}.
+We scheduled the learning rate at its initial value for the initial stage, then decay by a factor of $10^{-1}$ at certain iterations.
+This allows us to perform large step size training at the initial stage and arrive at a consensual solution eventually.

-\Cref{app:hypprm_lenet} summarizes the tuned hyper parameters used by the experiment in Fig.~\ref{fig:real_main}.
-We conduct a similar benchmark experiment as \citep{pmlr-v139-lu21a} and consider training a LeNet-5 neural network which has $d=60850$ parameters.
-Additionally, we observe that when training LeNet-5 using momentum-based variance reduced algorithms (including {\sf GT-HSGD} and \aname), we found that the algorithms can be unstable when a small momentum parameter (e.g., $\beta = 0.1$) is adopted, unlike the experiments on synthetic data.
-We suspect that this is due to the stronger requirements on Lipschitz continuity of the gradient of objective function in \Cref{ass:lips}, i.e., we require\footnote{or as mentioned in Footnote~\ref{foot:lips}, the condition can be slightly relaxed into $\mathbb{E}_\zeta[ \| \nabla f_i( \theta; \zeta) - \nabla f_i(\theta'; \zeta) \|^2 ] \leq L^2 \| \theta - \theta' \|^2$.}
+Additionally, we observe that when training LeNet-5 using momentum-based variance reduced algorithms (including {\tt GT-HSGD} and \aname), we found that the algorithms can be unstable when a small momentum parameter (e.g., $\beta = 0.1$) is adopted, unlike the experiments on synthetic data / MNIST.
+We suspect that this is due to the stronger requirements on Lipschitz continuity of the gradient of objective function in \Cref{ass:lips}, i.e., we require \footnote{This assumption is known as the mean squared smoothness condition \citep{arjevani2019lower}.
+Specifically, this assumption is only used in the proof of \Cref{lem:vt_bound}.
+The analysis for $\beta=1$ can be further relaxed to the typical smoothness assumption $\| \mathbb{E}[ \nabla f_i( \theta; \zeta )] - \mathbb{E}[ \nabla f_i( \theta'; \zeta )] \|^2 \leq L^2 \| \theta - \theta' \|^2$, applied in the proof of \Cref{lem:stoc}.} {\revision

-This is stronger than the typical Lipschitz continuity on the \emph{expected gradient} which only demands $\| \mathbb{E}[ \nabla f_i( \theta; \zeta )] - \mathbb{E}[ \nabla f_i( \theta'; \zeta )] \| \leq L \| \theta - \theta' \|$.
+} This is stronger than the typical Lipschitz continuity on the \emph{expected gradient} which only demands $\| \mathbb{E}[ \nabla f_i( \theta; \zeta )] - \mathbb{E}[ \nabla f_i( \theta'; \zeta )] \| \leq L \| \theta - \theta' \|$.
 Particularly, the convergence of these momentum-based algorithms depend on the less smooth loss landscape from the neural network model and data distribution.

-In Fig.~\ref{fig:real_cons_app}, Fig.~\ref{fig:real_app}, we provide additional numerical results on the trajectories of gradient norm, training/testing accuracy of the algorithms.
-Notice that one epoch consists of 196 iterations.
-Similar comparisons between \aname~and existing algorithms are observed.